shyd/STM32CubeF4/Projects/STM32469I-Discovery/Examples/SPI/SPI_FullDuplex_ComIT/readme.txt

   @endverbatim

 @par Example Description
-This example shows how to ensure SPI Data buffer transmission and reception using Interrupt.
-The communication is done with 2 boards through SPI.
+This example shows how to ensure SPI data buffer transmission/reception between two boards by using an interrupt.

    _________________________                       __________________________
   |       __________________|                      |__________________       |